Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 The only real problem is that compiler builtins which are pure-cap specific will likely not work.

 ## WAMR Front-end
+**IMPORTANT: The separate front-end is now deprecated and should no longer be used**

 For development purposes a *Limited* WAMR front-end is provided which can be used instead of iwasm.
 This is found in */front-end* folder.

 You can build for the front-end instead of iwasm by passing an additional flag to CMake or add to CMakePresets.json as follows: